-Thanks to a £10,000 grant from the Heritage Lottery Fund (HLF), ‘A Window in Time- St.Just and St.Mawes Remembers’ will unearth stories of the historic buildings at the heart of St.Mawes and St.Just on the Roseland Peninsula, in turn revealing the wider heritage of the place and people who lived and worked there.
+Thanks to a £10,000 grant from the Heritage Lottery Fund (HLF), ‘A Window in Time- St.Just and St.Mawes Remembers’ was able to unearth stories of the historic buildings at the heart of St.Mawes and St.Just on the Roseland Peninsula, in turn revealing the wider heritage of the place and people who lived and worked there.

 Over the years people have peered through the windows and doors of these longstanding buildings, either looking out at village life and the ever changing land/sea scape or looking in as craftsmen, fishermen, shop owners, artists and families go about their daily lives.
-Delivered in partnership between Storylines and the St.Just and St.Mawes Heritage Group, ‘A Window in Time’ will begin a series of oral history interviews and Memory Walks.
-These will capture memories of buildings at the heart f the 2 villages, exploring their change of use and occupancy and their shifting place within village life.
-These interviews will reflect the wider social, cultural and economic activities of the villages and by providing training to volunteers, community members will also be able to collect oral histories.
+Delivered in partnership between Storylines and the St.Just and St.Mawes Heritage Group, ‘A Window in Time’ begun with a series of oral history interviews and Memory Walks.
+These captured memories of buildings at the heart f the 2 villages, exploring their change of use and occupancy and their shifting place within village life, in turn reflecting the wider social, cultural and economic activities of the villages.
+Storylines provided training to volunteer community members who were also able to collect oral histories.

-‘A Window in Time’ will produce 3 films, bringing oral histories together with footage and archive photographs to reveal the stories of key community buildings.
-These films will be shared at 2 screening events and exhibitions, bringing the local community together to celebrate their unique heritage and learn about the buildings they pass each day.
+‘A Window in Time’ produced 3 films, bringing oral histories together with footage and archive photographs to reveal the stories of key community buildings.
+These films were shared at 2 screening events and exhibitions, bringing the local community together to celebrate their unique heritage and learn about the buildings they pass each day.

-The oral histories, photographs and research gathered through the project will be taken into St.Mawes Primary School and the local Youth Group to enable young people to learn about their villages’ heritage.
-Further stories collected through these workshops will become part of the exhibition that accompanies the screening events.
-All material gathered through the project will be archived through the St.Just and St.Mawes Heritage group and will later be made accessible to a much wider audience of visitors through the future Heritage Centre.
+The oral histories, photographs and research gathered through the project were also taken into St.Mawes Primary School and the local Youth Group to enable young people to learn about their villages’ heritage.
+All material gathered through the project was archived through the St.Just and St.Mawes Heritage group and will later be made accessible to a much wider audience of visitors through the future Heritage Centre.

-For news as the project progresses read our blog posts here…
+You can read more about the project through our blog posts here…

 - “It is important that young people in the village know about the past to make it better in the future.”